Deven-HG/Z-Prefix_CRUD_App/README.md

 Run 'docker-compose up' within the "Z-Prefix_CRUD_App" folder
   - after the compose is complete, open docker and push play on the "server-1" under the "z-prefix_crud_app" in order to seed the data.

-run  npm install react-scripts --save

-run 'npm start' in the client/inventory_management folder
+run  'npm install react-scripts --save' in the client/inventory_management folder
+ - after install is complete, run 'npm start'

+Available Logins are:
+username: 'jonjon', password: 'password'
+username: 'janey',  password: 'password'
+username: 'petey',  password: 'password'

+Otherwise- create an account.